The Race (Tay-K song): Remixes

-"The Race" has been remixed by numerous artists, including YBN Nahmir, Lil Yachty, Fetty Wap, Tyga, Moneybagg Yo, Montana of 300, Isaiah Rashad, Rico Nasty, and Key Glock among others.
+"The Race" has been remixed by numerous artists, including YBN Nahmir, Lil Wayne, Lil Yachty, Fetty Wap, Tyga, Moneybagg Yo, Montana of 300, Isaiah Rashad, Rico Nasty, and Key Glock among others.
 The official remix features guest vocals from 21 Savage and Young Nudy.

-Additionally, YouTuber Larray released several tracks using the beat, including “First Place,” “Last Place,” “Canceled,” and “Canceled (Remix),” with the second and last tracks featuring fellow YouTuber Twaimz.

 Music video

-McIntyre premiered the official music video for "The Race" on June 30, 2017 on the ALL BUT 6 YouTube channel.
+McIntyre premiered the official music video for "The Race" on July 1, 2017, on the ALL BUT 6 YouTube channel.
 The song quickly went viral with Shawn Cotton, the owner of a popular rap news page, Say Cheese TV, confirming that it was shot while Tay-K was on the run and became a smash hit.
 "It's real.
 Look at the story.
 It's so authentic.
 It's real, and he has the story to back up.
 Rappers talk shit all day about what they do, but everything he's saying, happened.
 It's like Tay-K was telling us a story.
 It's like we're little kids about to go to bed, and Tay-K's telling us a story about himself, and he's visualizing it in the video.
 And it happened.
 It's all on the news."

 The music video currently has over 200 million views on YouTube.
 The video was used as evidence at Tay K's trial for robbery and murder in July 2019.
 He was sentenced to 55 years in prison.